EoinOKelly/Epic-KFC/server/docs/security/threat_model.md

 Mitigation: response schemas omit password/session hashes; user discovery hides email/key material; audit details are allowlisted; validation errors are sanitized.
 Message responses intentionally include opaque encrypted `wire_payload_json` only for authorized users.

+### Blockchain Integrity Evidence

+Threat: a party later disputes whether an encrypted message record existed or claims the backend changed it.

+Mitigation: message send and forward create pending `blockchain_anchors` records.
+The backend derives a contract-compatible `record_id` from the message ID and a Keccak digest from canonical encrypted message metadata.
+Status and verification endpoints expose anchor metadata only to authorized users.

+Residual risk: FastAPI does not submit transactions.
+A separate worker must write pending anchors to Sepolia and update confirmation fields.
+The demo Solidity contract should restrict writes and prevent unintended updates before final deployment.

 ### Honest-But-Curious Server

 Threat: backend/operator can inspect database contents.